kimsato1034/Final-project-BST260/README.md

 # Final-project-BST260

-This is a final project of Data Science (BST260).
+This is a final project for Introduction to Data Science (BST260)